ImperialCollegeLondon/safedata_validator/docs/format.md

 # Data formatting

-Part of the agreement for research projects working at the SAFE Project is that all project data are submitted to the SAFE Project data repository, so that it is available to future researchers.
-In order to make it easy for data to be found and used in the future, we need researchers to provide some (relatively!) simple information in their datafiles.

-The process in overview is:

-* Prepare your data following the formatting guide below.
-* Go to the SAFE Project website and [Submit your dataset](https://www.safeproject.net/datasets/submit_dataset).
-* We will automatically validate the data formatting.
-* If the validation succeeds then we will publish it on Zenodo.
-* If the validation fails then you will get an error report so you can fix the problems and resubmit.

-Note that you **must not** publish your dataset directly to Zenodo as this skips the validation step and means that the datasets are not linked together under a common account.

-## Authorship and Funding

-All datasets submitted to SAFE are published to the [Zenodo data repository](https://zenodo.org/communities/safe).
-Zenodo issues DOIs for all data depositions, making your datasets easily citable.

-You will need to provide a list of authors for submitted datasets, which will form part of the permanent citation for the published dataset.
-Authorship on published datasets should be treated in the same way as you would consider authorship on papers: you should include not only the people responsible for physically collecting the data but also other researchers who facilitated the work, such as project supervisors and local collaborators.
-Similarly, you must acknowledge any funding that supported your research.

-## Format overview

 In most cases, we expect the data format to be provided as **tabular datasets stored in Excel spreadsheets**.
 This accounts for the vast majority of the data files used by researchers.
 If you have data that is stored in other sorts of files, because of formatting or file size